Uniswap/interface/apps/mobile/README.md

 ### Compile contract ABI types

 Before the code will compile you need to generate types for the smart contracts the wallet interacts with.
-Run `yarn contracts:compile`.
+Run `yarn contracts:compile` at the top level.
 Re-run this if the ABIs are ever changed.

 ### Run the app